Kaffarin/kaffarin.github.io/docs/portfolio.markdown

 I am a highly experienced administrator who has worked in programme management for several years.

-I have organised international conferences in areas such as games studies and medival studies.
+I have organised international conferences in areas such as games studies and medieval studies, both hybrid and online.

 I am an excellent communicator and highly experienced at community building.